tommyly201/tommyly201.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
-My name is Tommy Ly and I'm currently working towards obtaining my second bachelor's degree in Computer Science from Columbia University.
+My name is Tommy Ly (pronounced `l-ee`) and I'm currently working towards obtaining my second bachelor's degree in Computer Science from Columbia University.
 My primary goal is to work in the **[ML + healthcare/bio area](https://www.amazon.com/Deep-Medicine-Artificial-Intelligence-Healthcare/dp/1541644638)**.

 I worked in operations and data analytics at **[Uber Technologies](https://www.uber.com/us/en/about/)** for 4.5 years across Vietnam, Singapore, and New York City.
 I had the opportunity to be a part of Uber's expansion journey from just 5,000 employees in 2016 to its listing into a public company until 2020.